-To configure the mode of the primary output, go to M1 MODE with the Next button and press Enter.
-Use the Next button to select M1 LIN (linear), M1SQ<1C (square root with cutoff below 1% of calibrated pressure range), or M1SQ<4L (square root with linear below 4% of calibrated pressure range) and press Enter.
-You cannot configure this parameter as square root if OUT DIR was configured as OUT REV.
+To configure the mode of the primary output (PV), go to M1 MODE with the Next button and press Enter.
+Use the Next button to select M1 LIN (linear), M1SQ<1C (square root with cutoff below 1% dp (M1 URV in linear units of dp), M1SQ<4L (square root with linear below 4% of dp (M1 URV in linear units of dp), or M1SQ<nC (square root with user configured cutoff specified between 0 and 20% of the flow upper range value, M1 EFAC) and press Enter.
+You cannot configure this parameter as square root if OUT DIR was configured as OUT REV or if M1LRV is not zero.